CALA Achievements

 Pinnock, who has filed ---- and

-settled out of court ---- hundreds
+settled out of court ----

-of access lawsuits against local
+hundreds of access lawsuits

-stores and businesses, came on
+businesses, came on March 23,

-March 23, after he sued on behalf
+after he sued on behalf of a

-of a woman who allegedly found
+woman who allegedly found an

-an Ocean Beach store
+Ocean Beach store

 inaccessible.